Carrot-9/Futura/README.md

 # soprano

-Grabs any .wav files on my computer, lists them, moves them into a mysql table(songs) and sends them back out to my website, Futura.com.
+List all .wav files on my computer before inserting them into a mysql table where they'll be sent out to my dedicated music website, Futura.com.

-Runs once a week to check for any new .wav files.